-An MBT Trainer is an experienced MBT Supervisor who has additional teaching qualities.
-Trainers can only offer training courses in agreement with the MBT recognised national training centre.
+An MBT Associate Trainer is an experienced MBT Supervisor who has additional teaching qualities and has completed an agreed development programme with Anna Freud (or country specific).
+Associate Trainers can only offer training courses in agreement with the MBT recognised national training centre.

-- Teaching qualities - Ability to convey theory in a structured and dynamic way - Ability to demonstrate MBT interventions through role playing - Extensive knowledge of the theoretical base and treatment methods of a wide range of therapies of people with BPD
+- Teaching qualities - Ability to convey theory in a structured and dynamic way. - Ability to demonstrate MBT interventions through role playing. - Extensive knowledge of the theoretical base and treatment methods of a wide range of therapies of people with complex emotional and interpersonal problems associated with developmental trauma (traditionally may be diagnoses with borderline personality disorder/ Emotionally Unstable Personality Disorder).

-Inflow criteria
+Inflow criteria for Associate Trainer Pathway